 A same-sex union in Australia is one type of de facto relationship.
 Under Section 4AA of the Family Law Act 1975, a de facto relationship is a relationship between two persons, whether of the same or opposite sex, who live together on a genuine domestic basis.

-These two persons must not be legally married to each other or related as family.
-Ever since a de facto relationship has been recognized by the Family Law Act 1975, a same sex union enjoys almost all the same rights of a married couple.
+These two persons must not be legally married to each other or related to the family.
+Ever since a de facto relationship has been recognized by the Family Law Act 1975, the same-sex union enjoys almost all the same rights of a married couple.

-First of all, partners of a same sex union can also apply for orders with respect to financial matters just like a married couple.
+First of all, partners can also apply for orders concerning financial matters just like a married couple.
 The application can be filed with the Family Court or Federal Circuit Court.
 Financial matters include enforcement of binding financial agreements, spousal maintenance, and adjustment of property settlements.

-The laws of the states and territories will apply when it comes to adoption by same sex couples.
-Tasmania, New South Wales, Australian Capital Territory and Western Australia allow adoption by same sex partners.
-Queensland allows gay or lesbian singles to adopt but does not allow adoption for a same sex couple.
-In Northern Territory and South Australia, adoption is not yet legal for same sex couples.
+The laws of the states and territories will apply when it comes to adoption by same-sex couples.
+Tasmania, New South Wales, Australian Capital Territory and Western Australia allow adoption by same-sex partners.
+Queensland allows gay or lesbian singles to adopt but does not allow adoption for the same-sex couple.

-Children of same sex couples and their carers are entitled to child support.
-So, same sex partners have the responsibility to financially support their children such that a partner in a same sex union can institute an action for child support.
+Children of same-sex couples and their carers are entitled to child support.
+So, partners have the responsibility to financially support their children such that a partner in the same-sex union can institute an action for child support.
 Unlike with a property settlement, an application for child support can be filed anytime.
 The partner whose name appears in the child’s birth certificate automatically becomes liable for child support.

 Partners of the same sex union have the personality to apply for parenting orders.
 These orders are meant to provide for the parenting arrangements of a child of the same sex union.
 The parenting orders will normally specify with whom the child will live with and who the child will spend time or communicate with.